merlinthemagic/MTS/README.md

 were designed for people.

 <h2>A Real Bash Shell:</h2>
 The exec() or shell_exec() functions are good for executing single commands, but they are no where near as flexible as a real shell.
 Ever struggled to find out why a command returned nothing, hours later you find out its a permissions issue?
-Would be nice if the built in functions were more verbose.
+Would it not be nice if the built in functions were more verbose.

 More generally the shell in Linux is very powerful, but PHP never had a good way to interact with it.
 There are 100's of questions on sites like askubuntu.com or stackoverflow.com asking: my PHP script needs to run as root, how do I do it?